Table Of Contents

 •

-Each command you enter while you are in interface configuration mode with the interface range command is executed as it is entered.
-The commands are not batched together for execution after you exit interface configuration mode.
+Each command you enter while you are in interface configuration mode with the interface range command is executed as you enter the command.
+The commands are not grouped together for execution after you exit interface configuration mode.
 If you exit interface configuration mode while the commands are being executed, some commands might not be executed on some interfaces in the range.
 Wait until the command prompt reappears before exiting interface configuration mode.

 •